Anthony Merchant: Law Society Disciplinary Sanctions

 Merchant had been disciplined by the LSS with a three-month suspension from practicing law in 2012 in relation to a residential school claim.

-More recently, in January 2022, the Saskatchewan Court of Appeal dismissed a proposed citation and ruled that Merchant had not contravened Law Society regulations.
+In January 2022, the Saskatchewan Court of Appeal dismissed a proposed citation and ruled that Merchant had not contravened Law Society regulations.

-2013 Offshore Leaks
+2013 offshore leaks

 Merchant's name appeared in documents released as part of the Offshore Leaks, a 2013 leak of documents related to offshore accounts that predated the similar 2016 Panama Papers and 2017 Paradise Papers.

 The documents revealed that Merchant had transferred $1.7 million into offshore havens.
 A note in the files stated that the writer had "[r]eceived a letter from Mr. Merchant requesting that we do not disclose now or in the future any information to the authorities in Luxembourg, or anywhere".